 In an ideal world, users would never encounter a 404 page but even on well-maintained websites these things happen so it’s always good to be on the safe side.
 Managing the backend of your website is just as important as how it looks!

 What is a 404 page?

-404 pages, also known as error pages, occur when a URL that is trying to be accessed does not exist or cannot be found – the error code is there to tell search engines and users this information.
+The 404 page, also known as the error page, occurs when a URL that is trying to be accessed does not exist or cannot be found.
+The error code is there to tell search engines and users this information.
 They are very commonplace on the internet and a natural result of websites changing/modifying content over time.
 The Google Webmaster Team recently stated that 404 errors occur 30-40% in URLs in their Search Console.

-There are many different error codes but the ‘404 not found’ is what we’ll discuss in this article.
-A user may end up a 404 page for several reasons, including:
+There are many different error codes.
+The ‘404 not found’ is what we’ll discuss in this article.
+A user may end up a This page for several reasons, including:

 - The server is down.

 - The page never existed or the content was removed.